Overview

 Day 24 – Stone Town (Zanzibar)

-This morning we transfer by road to Stone Town.
+This morning, we transfer by road to Stone Town.
 Before we arrive in Stone Town, we will stop along the way to enjoy a guided walking spice tour, which passes through villages and spice plantations.
 You will be able to witness first-hand how spice farm workers climb the trees and seek out specific plants and will have the opportunity to purchase fresh spices directly from these farms.
 We continue to Stone Town, boasting a rich history this busy port town was once a landmark on both the Slave and Spice trade routes.
-We will enjoy a walking tour of Stone Town to discover the more well known landmarks, including the birthplace of Freddy Mercury.
+We will enjoy a walking tour of Stone Town to discover the more well-known landmarks, including the birthplace of Freddy Mercury.

-Day 25 – Dar es Salaam
+Day 25 – Dar es Salaam/Bagamoyo

 Day 26 – Mikumi

-Day 27 – Iringa
+Day 27 – Mikumi

 The town of Iringa sits on a cliff overlooking the Ruaha River Valley.
 The town centre offers the visitor a view into the past with its German colonial buildings and a popular market.
 The Commonwealth War Graves Cemetery memorialises soldiers who died in local battles during WWI and WWII.